Project-Babble/ProjectBabble/README.md

 </h3>

 ## Interested in selling babble hardware?
-By defualt Project Babble is under a non-commerical license!
+By default Project Babble is under a non-commerical license!
 Please contact us at projectbabblevr@gmail.com to obtain a commercial license!

 ## Table of Contents
 - [Features](#features)